catjobe/BIS15W2024_cberevoescu/lab4/lab4_hw.md

 #### 8. Do herbivores or carnivores have, on average, a larger `mean.hra.m2`?
 Remove any NAs from the data.

-Note: completed in lab day 6.
+Note: completed in lab day 6 and as homework.

 ```r